 I travel to your home.
 Workouts are 1 hour after an initial exercise consultation where we clarify goals and sign paperwork.
 I use resistance tubing, dumbbells, bench, various stability training apparatus, med balls, and miscellaneous other equipment.
 I do not specialize in endurance or cardiovascular training in the home setting but will teach you how and at what intensity to workout aerobically.
 I have experience training for a half marathon and swimming competitively year-round for 9 years.

 The general population should make time for 150 minutes a week of moderate aerobic physical activity (a 5 or 6 on a scale of 10, where 10 is running from a bear for your life and 1 is sleeping), or 75 minutes a week of intense aerobic physical activity (7+ on a scale of 10), or a combination of moderate and intense exercise per the Physical Activity Guidelines for Americans 2008.
 If this sounds like too much, it probably is and that’s why you would need more tailored recommendations from me 🙂

-We recommend resistance training twice a week for most people per the aforementioned guidelines.
+I recommend resistance training twice a week for most people per the aforementioned guidelines.
 This number can be more or less frequent depending on your training history, ability to intensely workout, and goals.

-Our goal for you with resistance training, if you don’t have one already, is to get to a point of strength where you no longer have to do it twice a week, since once a week can be achieved if you get strong enough.
-We also hope to get you to a point where you no longer need a trainer since you will know what you are doing.
+My goal for you with resistance training, if you don’t have one already, is to get to a point of strength where you no longer have to do it twice a week, since once a week can be achieved if you get strong enough.
+I also hope to get you to a point where you no longer need a trainer since you will know what you are doing.

 Email email@example.com or use our contact form if you are interested in personal training and check our pricing and package deals as this includes complimentary assessments during training time.